Meola Creek: History

-Local Māori named the creek Waititiko, meaning "water of the periwinkles".
+Tāmaki Māori people named the creek Waitītiko, meaning "water of the periwinkles".
 The creek was traditionally used for eel fishing by Tāmaki Māori.
 European settlers subsequently renamed it Meola Creek, possibly after a glacier in India where Allan Kerr Taylor was born and lived until aged eight.
 The Kerr Taylor family lived near the source of Meola Creek in a large Indian-influenced house called Alberton, one of the most loved historic houses in New Zealand.
 In pre-human times much of the area was wetlands; in fact, the nearby suburb of Sandringham used to be called Cabbage Tree Swamp up until the mid 19th century.
 Following European settlement, most of the area around the creek remained as gorse-covered swamp until it was finally drained and converted into school playing fields in 1953.

 In June 2006 an Asiatic short-clawed otter called Jin made national news as it escaped from Auckland Zoo by swimming down Meola Creek on an outgoing tide and into the Waitematā Harbour.
 The fugitive otter was later captured on Motutapu Island in Auckland's Hauraki Gulf.